 - occupational health and safety and crisis management programs are in place.

-ACC membership will vary but should include:
+Animal care committee membership will vary but should include:

 - scientists and/or teachers with experience working with animals;